 me always just a second too late.
 One I almost feel in my arms, a momentary pressure of warmth and weight, litheness at

-way into existence.
+way into my life.